david-fong/okiidoku/writings/design/morph.md

 The end result of the specific choices made is that:

-- Labels are given such that lower valued labels "play favourites". (they will cohabit atoms with some label values more than others).
+- Symbols are given such that lower valued ones "play favourites". (they will cohabit atoms with some label values more than others).
 - Instances of favouritism will be more concentrated at the top and left of the grid.

-This may help with solving- labelling and positioning are "sorted" to specific relationship patterns.
+This may help with solving- symbol labelling and positioning are "sorted" to specific relationship patterns.

 ## Other Approaches For Exploration